NOAA-EDAB/atlantisdiagnostics/README.md

 <!-- badges: end -->
 In development.

+Tools for processing Atlantis model output.
+  * Plotting and summarizing Atlantis model output
-Atlantis model performance diagnostics guided by Kaplan and Marshall<sup>1</sup>, 2016
+  * Performance diagnostics for Atlantis model output (guided by Kaplan and Marshall<sup>1</sup>, 2016)

 ## Installation